rurreac/slider/README.md

 A few considerations:
 * When using SFTP, if authentication is off, some clients such as [FileZilla](https://filezilla-project.org/) will require you to set up an anonymous connection to the server.
-* If the Client supports PTYs, the SSH connection will be fully interactive as well.
+* If the Client supports PTYs, the SSH connection will be fully interactive as well, also, window size changes events will be sent to the Client.
 * If the Client does not support PTYs, like, for instance, some Windows versions, the SSH connection will be non-interactive, ergo, pressing CTRL^C will kill the SSH connection.